KeckObservatoryArchive/dep-rti/doc/dev-todo.md

 - Create a log file per KOAID? (and/or mark all logs with dbid)
 - DEIMOS triggering same FCS image file which results in many duplicate IDs.
 - DEIMOS create_jpg_from_fits using up all memory.
 Allow only 1 DEIMOS DEP at once?
 Optimize function?
 Add more memory?
 Don't create jpg?
 JPG turned off for now.
+- Acknowledge column in dep_status to ignore warnings in report.
+- Some 'duplicate keyword' errors are a result of other keyword service being down and utc not changing.
+Maybe a check on ofname+utdatetime?
+If ofname differs, then use the current UT time to create the KOAID.
+Check files are different too?
+See, for example, KCWI 20201213 UT that had 54 duplicates.
+This is a problem with pydep too.

 ## MONITOR
-- Fix ktl service restart so we don't keep getting RPC error messages.
+- !Fix ktl service restart so we don't keep getting RPC error messages.
+- !Try to replicate issue of multiple service instances causing multiple callback (force code to del using self and see if that replicates issue).
+Do we need to delete the callback as well?
+See "remove" param in keyword.callback !!!
 - Don't send error on KTL start/restarts if instr is offline
 - Change monitor email time check to be per instrument?
 - How will we recover if monitor is down and filepaths are not logged or inserted?
 Should execution client always append outfile + progid to a log file?
-- PyMysql is not thread safe: https://stackoverflow.com/questions/45535594/, pymysql-with-django-multithreaded-application, https://github.com/PyMySQL/PyMySQL/issues/422
+- !PyMysql is not thread safe: https://stackoverflow.com/questions/45535594/, pymysql-with-django-multithreaded-application, https://github.com/PyMySQL/PyMySQL/issues/422
-- Throttle max DEP processes based on server resources instead of hardcoded max=10?
+- !Throttle max DEP processes based on server resources instead of hardcoded max=10?

 ## LOW PRIORITY